 When you've reached your 60s and beyond, your outlook on life may have shifted from discovering who you are, to knowing and embracing your true self.
 With these insights in hand, now you have the opportunity to focus on the things that make you happy.
 But your skin is not as elated as you are about the new milestone you’ve just arrived at.
-It’s getting dryer and thinner day by day, and achieving a fragile, papery quality.
+It’s getting dryer and thinner day by day, resulting in a fragile, papery quality.
 It gets easily irritated these days, turning red and blotchy for seemingly no reason at all.
 When you run your fingers over it, your skin feels rougher.
-While you’re pondering the best skin care products for a woman 60 years old and older, you notice more sagging, dark spots, crow’s feet, lines.
+While you’re pondering the best skin care products for men and women in their 60s and older, you notice more sagging, dark spots, crow’s feet, and fine lines.

 Sure, age is to blame for all this, but time is not the only villain — the sun is too.
-“Exposure to sunlight is one of the major causes for aging skin,” says Alicia Hawthorne, Eminence Organics Product Support Representative.
+“Exposure to sunlight is one of the major causes for aging skin,” says Eminence Organics Product Support Team Lead Alicia Hawthorne.
 “It may not have been visible in the earlier years but will show up later in life.
 It breaks down the elastin fibers causing skin to sag, stretch and lose its ability to bounce back.”

 Now, as to the nitty gritty of a skin care routine for our sixth decade, the key is to be kind to our skin.
 Be gentle with it, patting it lovingly after you cleanse it.
 Dry off with luxuriously soft cloths, not abrasive terry cloth, for example.
 Pampering is important for mature skin.
 Indulge in the best skin care products you can find for 60 year olds and beyond — here’s what to look for when investing in the best skin care for dry, aging skin.

 The first rule of thumb is not to wash your face too often.
 The fatty acids on your skin are precious and fleeting.
 Washing too often, especially with hot rather than lukewarm water, chases those fatty acids away when you need them most, and compromises the skin’s moisture barrier.
-When you cleanse, make sure you use a rich oil cleanser that leaves skin hydrated and dewy.
+When you cleanse, use an oil cleanser, like the Wildflower Cleansing Balm, to leave your skin feeling hydrated and dewy.
 You can also use a mild exfoliating cleanser to remove surface debris and smooth the appearance of the skin.
 One recommendation is the Firm Skin Acai Cleanser that has antioxidant-rich acai berries that improves the look of elasticity in the skin.

-Toner is an essential step - not only to complete the cleansing process but also to further reduce the signs of aging.
+Toner is an essential step not only to complete the cleansing process but to reduce the signs of aging with hydration.
 Combat the appearance of sagging skin by following up your gentle wash with a tightening and hydrating toner.
 For example, the Neroli Age Corrective Hydrating Mist tones the skin with a pH balancing and nourishing combination of coconut water, neroli oil and coconut milk.

 Treat your skin with potent ingredients that help fight the visible signs of aging.
-Peptides can diminish the appearance of fine lines and wrinkles, and collagen improves the look of your skin’s elasticity.
-Both of these key anti-aging ingredients are in our Marine Flower Peptide Serum.
+Peptides can diminish the appearance of fine lines and wrinkles, and collagen improves the look of your skin’s elasticity, both key anti-aging ingredients in our Marine Flower Peptide Serum.
 We also recommend another luxurious facial treatment, the Rosehip Triple C+E Firming Oil, blended from results-oriented actives and ingredients that provide intense hydration and protection.

-If there’s one thing you should do everyday for your skin, it should be moisturizing.
-Moisturize a lot, and do it right after showering and bathing to restore the skin’s moisture barrier.
-Some of the best face creams for over 60s skin will contain shea butter, a fantastically emollient ingredient, and if the moisturizer includes SPF to prevent further sun damage, all the better.
+If there’s one thing those in their 60s should do for their skin it’s moisturizing.
+Moisturize frequently, and do it right after bathing to restore the skin’s moisture barrier.
+Some of the best face creams for over 60s skin will contain moisturizing and hydrating ingredients like shea butter and hyaluronic acid, and if the moisturizer includes SPF to prevent further sun damage, all the better.
 The Tropical Vanilla Day Cream SPF 40 protects and revitalizes skin with vanilla, shea butter and SPF 40 all mineral protection.
 The Hibiscus Ultra Lift Neck Cream is formulated with hibiscus and botanical hyaluronic acid to keep skin looking firm.

 Aging takes a toll, especially on the thinner, fragile skin around the eyes.
 Give the eye area extra special care with rich eye cream, like our Lavender Night Eye Cream, to relieve the appearance of dry skin.
 The Marine Flower Peptide Eye Cream is a triple threat visibly improving the appearance of wrinkles, puffiness, and dark circles.

 Cherish your skin at 60 and beyond.
 Taking time and care with it now will not bring back your youth, but something even better – beauty, grace and pure pleasure in the here and now.
-Learn more from an Eminence Organics spa partner, and find out about the availability of consultations, product recommendations, tips for skin care over 60 and in-spa treatments.
+Learn more by visiting your nearest Eminence Organics Spa to find out about the availability of consultations, product recommendations, tips for skin care over 60 and in-spa treatments.